 Oak Grove Church of Christ

-One of the most rewarding experiences in the course of Mark’s 35 years preaching full time, was the many faithful preachers he trained.
-In 2008 and 2009 we had the delight of training Derek Long, who, thanks to his photographic memory, seemed to have the Bible knowledge of a 60 year old man.
-In fact, humble Derek would reluctantly play along when I’d flip to any of the most remote sections of the Old Testament and about the time I’d get about six words in, he’d accommodate me by mumbling the correct book, chapter and verse.
+One of the most rewarding experiences in the course of Mark’s thirty-five years of preaching full time, was the many faithful preachers he trained.
+In 2008 and 2009 we had the delight of training Derek Long, who, thanks to his photographic memory, seemed to have the Bible knowledge of a sixty-year-old man.
+In fact, humble Derek would reluctantly play along when I’d flip to any of the most remote sections of the Old Testament and about the time I’d get around six words in, he’d accommodate me by mumbling the correct book, chapter and verse.
 It was like a superpower, especially given his young age and certainly was one of the reasons why Derek’s sermons were exceptionally thorough.
 His thoroughness was not just in the pulpit.
-In an effort to reach the lost in our community by inviting them to have Bible studies, Derek helped Mark hang over 6,000 invitations on the front doors of Beaverton while he was with us.
+In an effort to reach the lost in our community by inviting them to have Bible studies, Derek helped Mark hang over 6,000 invitations on the front doors of Beaverton residences while he was with us.

 Not too long after he was hired by his first congregation, my phone rang with a man on the other end of it, exuding gratitude to us for training such a fine young preacher.
 I had to be forthright.
 “Ya.
 We didn’t really do that.
 He actually came to us with a lot of that ability already.”

-He’d not been preaching long when, because of his habit of attending as many gospel meetings as he could, Derek met a sweet girl named Lora and they became husband and wife.
-A few years later they came to Oregon for a visit, along with their little son, Silas who by then was big enough to toddle around a bit.
-We had great conversations during their visit and kept in touch from time to time over the 13 years before our recent visit to their friendly, faithful congregation in northern Florida called Oak Grove, near their home in Jasper, Florida.
+He’d not been preaching full-time for very long when, because of his habit of attending as many gospel meetings as he could, Derek met a sweet girl named Lora and they became husband and wife.
+A few years later they came to Oregon for a visit, along with their little son, Silas, who by then was big enough to toddle around a bit.
+We had great conversations during their visit and kept in touch from time to time over the thirteen years before our first visit to their friendly, faithful congregation in northern Florida called Oak Grove, near their home in Jasper, Florida.

-Derek’s wife, Lora, is a songwriter and recently wrote and shared to Facebook a video of herself singing a song that caught my attention.
-A friend of Lora’s had recommended that she compose a song about a special subject and Lora was very glad that he did, for she had good reason to be happy about how I turned out.
-She posted her pretty voice singing her song on Facebook, she said, “to see who liked it and who it could help”.
-Here’s the link: https://www.facebook.com/lora.law.7/videos/297224862101514
+Derek’s wife, Lora, is a songwriter and pianist and recently wrote and shared to Facebook a video of herself singing a song that caught my attention.
+A friend of Lora’s had recommended that she compose a song about a special subject.
+Lora was very glad that he did, and had good reason to be happy about how it turned out.
+She posted her pretty voice singing her song on Facebook, in order she said, “to see who liked it and who it could help”.
+Lora’s clever, humorous song has a sweet country feel and is called The Pity Pot Song.
+These are her lyrics:

 Are stuck on that wishful thinking?